JanneMattila/www/docs/_posts/2023/12/2023-12-28-advent-of-code-summary.markdown

 25 days of intense coding puzzles behind us.
 I'm sure every participant learned something new and I can assure you that I did.

-Before Advent of Code 2023 started I wrote about it [in this blog]({% post_url 2023/11/2023-11-27-advent-of-code %}) and mentioned that I haven't done many visualizations for my solutions over the years.
+Before Advent of Code 2023 started, I wrote about it [in this blog]({% post_url 2023/11/2023-11-27-advent-of-code %}) and mentioned that I haven't done many visualizations for my solutions over the years.

-But this year I took a another approach and tried to build visualization if I had good idea how to visualize my solution.
+This year I took a another approach and tried to build as many visualizations as time permitted.

 So, here are my visualizations for Advent of Code 2023: